WilhelmAlfke/WilhelmAlfke/README.md

 ## career

-_i went on an odyssey to be where i am at right now. some of the steps were carpenter apprenticeship. study of design. freelancing in event business. cooking. ambulance worker. this is a restart._
+_i went on an odyssey to be where i am at right now. this is a restart._

 ## this is also me